gjuchault/typescript-service-starter/README.md

 ### Node.js, npm version

-Typescript Service Starter relies on [volta](https://volta.sh/) to ensure node version to be consistent across developers.
+TypeScript Service Starter relies on [Volta](https://volta.sh/) to ensure Node.js version to be consistent across developers.
 It's also used in the GitHub workflow file.

-### Typescript
+### TypeScript

 Leverages [esbuild](https://github.com/evanw/esbuild) for blazing fast builds, but keeps `tsc` to generate `.d.ts` files.
 Generates a single ESM build.

 Commands:

-- `build`: runs typechecking then ESM and `d.ts` files in the `build/` directory
+- `build`: runs type checking then ESM and `d.ts` files in the `build/` directory
 - `clean`: removes the `build/` directory
 - `type:dts`: only generates `d.ts`
-- `type:check`: only run typechecking
+- `type:check`: only runs type checking
 - `type:build`: only generates ESM

 ### Tests

-typescript-service-starter uses [vitest](https://vitest.dev/).
-The coverage is done through vitest, using [c8](https://github.com/bcoe/c8).
+TypeScript Service Starter uses [Vitest](https://vitest.dev/).
+Coverage is done through Vitest, using [c8](https://github.com/bcoe/c8).

 Commands:

-- `test`: runs vitest test runner
+- `test`: runs Vitest test runner
-- `test:watch`: runs vitest test runner in watch mode
+- `test:watch`: runs Vitest test runner in watch mode
-- `test:coverage`: runs vitest test runner and generates coverage reports
+- `test:coverage`: runs Vitest test runner and generates coverage reports

 ### Format & lint

-This template relies on the combination of [eslint](https://github.com/eslint/eslint) — through [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) for linting and [prettier](https://github.com/prettier/prettier) for formatting.
+This template relies on the combination of [ESLint](https://github.com/eslint/eslint) — through [Typescript-ESLint](https://github.com/typescript-eslint/typescript-eslint) for linting and [Prettier](https://github.com/prettier/prettier) for formatting.
-It also uses [cspell](https://github.com/streetsidesoftware/cspell) to ensure spelling
+It also uses [cspell](https://github.com/streetsidesoftware/cspell) to ensure correct spelling.

 Commands:

-- `format`: runs prettier with automatic fixing
+- `format`: runs Prettier with automatic fixing
-- `format:check`: runs prettier without automatic fixing (used in CI)
+- `format:check`: runs Prettier without automatic fixing (used in CI)
-- `lint`: runs eslint with automatic fixing
+- `lint`: runs ESLint with automatic fixing
-- `lint:check`: runs eslint without automatic fixing (used in CI)
+- `lint:check`: runs ESLint without automatic fixing (used in CI)
-- `spell:check`: runs spellchecking
+- `spell:check`: runs spell checking

 ### Releasing

-Under the hood, this service uses [semantic-release](https://github.com/semantic-release/semantic-release) and [commitizen](https://github.com/commitizen/cz-cli).
+Under the hood, this service uses [semantic-release](https://github.com/semantic-release/semantic-release) and [Commitizen](https://github.com/commitizen/cz-cli).
-The goal is to avoid manual release process.
-Using `semantic-release` will automatically create a github release (hence tags) as well as an npm release.
+The goal is to avoid manual release processes.
+Using `semantic-release` will automatically create a GitHub release (hence tags) as well as an npm release.
 Based on your commit history, `semantic-release` will automatically create a patch, feature or breaking release.

 Commands:

-- `cz`: interactive CLI that helps you generate a proper git commit message, using [commitizen](https://github.com/commitizen/cz-cli)
+- `cz`: interactive CLI that helps you generate a proper git commit message, using [Commitizen](https://github.com/commitizen/cz-cli)
 - `semantic-release`: triggers a release (used in CI)